linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

 2. Select **Backup and Restore** > **Backup** to set the backup type and save the path of files backed up.
    - Backup Type: Full Backup and System Backup
-      + Full Backup: to back up system files and user files of the whole disk
+      + Full Backup: to back up system files and user files of the whole disk.
-      + System Backup: When the user data is not reserved, the files of the root partition and the boot partition are backed up; when the user data is reserved, the files of the root partition, boot partition, opt partition and home partition are backed up.
+      + System Backup: to back up root partition and boot partition.
    - Saving Method: New Backup and System Incremental Backup